pdave143/tools/README.md

-this repo is used/created for various debugging tools.
+this repo is used/created for various debugging tools. network, security and more.